Your Financial Future:

 5 Money Mistakes Women Should Avoid

-Here are some common mistakes that women make—and you can learn to avoid.
+Here are some common mistakes that a lot of women make and that you can learn to avoid:

 1. Debt.Learn to live below your means.
 If you don't have cash to back up your credit card spending, then do not charge it unless it is a real emergency.
 Avoid late fees that will lower your credit score.
 If you cannot make payments on time, call the company and explain why not.
 Sometimes they will be willing to waive the late fee and work out a payment schedule.

 2. Spending money on the kids and grandkids and not saving.Put your savings first!
 Resist giving large gifts and sums of money to your children, grandchildren or other family members at the expense of your own savings and retirement funds.

 3. Not getting involved in managing the family's finances.It may not matter who writes the checks (or pays online) if you are making the financial decisions together.
 Make sure you know where your family's money is, where the retirement plans are located, and where the assets are and what they are worth.
 Many women are involved in managing the family's day-to-day finances, like paying bills, but fewer women are involved in the bigger financial picture, and often leave things like the retirement plans and investments to their spouse or partner.
 Women will likely outlive their husbands; be prepared and knowledgeable in the event you someday have to manage the finances on your own.

 4. Spending your tax refund.Many people treat their tax refund like a windfall that they can use to splurge on things that they may not actually need.
 Instead, try thinking of your refund as an easy way to give your savings, emergency fund or retirement accounts a boost.
 You can even automatically purchase savings bonds with your tax refund at the time you file your taxes using Tax Form 8888.